Training openings for students or interns

-- Scientific co-leader of Nuclear Magnetic Resonance Spectroscopy Laboratory
+- Scientific co-head of Nuclear Magnetic Resonance Spectroscopy Laboratory

 Research in my laboratory is centered around discovering drugs, practical tools and interesting chemical properties.
 Our goal is to explore the initial and essential steps of drug discovery – finding the starting chemical matter or seeds for designing future drugs that target diseases (Fig. 1).
 We are developing new breakthrough technologies that involve fragment-based lead discovery (FBLD) for finding these drug seeds.
 FBLD involves the screening of small libraries of low molecular-weight compounds called ”fragments” to search for new binders/inhibitors that target pathogens or specific proteins or RNA.
 These inhibitors can then be employed as scaffolds from which appendages are systematically added to improve potency and to “build a drug”.